-This has led to situations where school personnel were often not well-trained in identifying
+This has led to situations where school personnel were often not well-trained in identifying homeless students.

-There is a training module for teachers that informs teachers how to identify students that are homeless to help the students receive the services they need. homeless students.
 Particularly, school personnel often did not identify students in shared housing situations as homeless.
 Shared housing is often temporary in nature and difficult to spot, even more so during the pandemic, where remote learning environments restrict school access to students and their lives.